ipv64net/node64_client/devices/Docker/README.md

 ## Installation with Prebuild Container Compose (Protainer)

-1. Before starting deploy the compose replace <Node #Secret> with your Node Secret
+1. Before starting deploy the compose replace ${ipv64NodeSecret} with your Node Secret or use .env file
 ```yml
 version: '3.8'
 services: